MileHacker Logo

 Takayama offers a glimpse into traditional Japanese life.
 Expect a relaxed pace, stunning architecture, and savory local cuisine.
 The town's historical preservation and natural surroundings captivate visitors.

 A typical day might begin at the morning markets, followed by exploration of the Sanmachi Suji old town.
-Afternoons could include visits to the Takayama Jinya or Hida Folk Village.
-Evenings often center on local dining.
+Afternoons could include going to the Takayama Jinya or Hida Folk Village.
+Evenings often are centered on local dining.

 Nature Immersion